 From this inaugural class of 115 9th graders, the Eagle Academy network has grown:

-The first Eagle Academy in the Bronx is now housed in a state of the art $50 million facility, enabling the school's expansion to a full Eagle Academy with grades 6-12 over the next few years.
+- The first Eagle Academy in the Bronx is housed in a state of the art $50 million facility, serving 650 scholars in grades 6-12;

-A third Eagle Academy in Southeast Queens welcomed students in 2010.
+- The third Eagle Academy in Southeast Queens welcomed students in 2010, currently serving 405 scholars in grades 6-10;

-At the invitation of Mayor Cory Booker, a fourth Eagle Academy has openned a school in Newark, NJ in September 2012.
+- At the invitation of Mayor Cory Booker, the fourth Eagle Academy opened in Newark, NJ in September 2012 and now serves 175 scholars in grades 6-8;

 Back to top